Luidog/node-red-contrib-filemaker/template.readme.md

   Create Record Node
     ✓ should be loaded
-    ✓ should create a record (461ms)
+    ✓ should create a record (293ms)
-    ✓ should throw an error with a message and a code (174ms)
+    ✓ should throw an error with a message and a code (181ms)

   Delete Record Node
     ✓ should be loaded
-    ✓ should delete a record (270ms)
+    ✓ should delete a record (265ms)
-    ✓ should throw an error with a message and a code (192ms)
+    ✓ should throw an error with a message and a code (174ms)

   Edit Record Node
     ✓ should be loaded
-    ✓ should edit a record (182ms)
+    ✓ should edit a record (171ms)
-    ✓ should throw an error with a message and a code (180ms)
+    ✓ should throw an error with a message and a code (177ms)

   FieldData Utility Node
     ✓ should be loaded